mplanasgit/project-3/README.md

 ## 5- Final score

 In order to calculate a final score, the weighted averaged distances were added.
 The final score was normalized as **percentage** based on the **minimum value of the comparison**.
-Thus, a score of 100% is the perfect score between the compared cities, and values (N) above 100 indicate that the categories are, in average, **+ N % more distant** from the company's coordinates.
+Thus, a score of 100% is the perfect score between the compared cities, and values (N) above 100 indicate that the categories are, on average, **+ N % more distant** from the company's coordinates.

 And the winner is... **San Francisco!** The coordinates of the potential company are: (37.781929, -122.404176).
 New York came as a close second.